Components

 Then

-.
-Hence, to access one of the nodes fromnew_edge
+nodeAwill be thenode1ofnew_edgeandnodeB, thenode2.
+Hence, to access one of the nodes fromnew_edgeone needs to know if it isnode1ornode2.

 Even though we can create